lifeisforu/NodeGraph/README.md

 All Model classes have their own attribute.
 I'll explain it later, all attributes could override ViewModel.

-If you don't need special ViewModel or View, you can create node with basic apperances and behaviors just by adding attributes.
+If you don't need special ViewModel or View, you can create node with basic appearances and behaviors just by adding attributes.

 ## Creating FlowChartView